-- Spastic cerebral palsy patients often develop involuntary muscle contractions (spasticity).
-When this affects hand function, it may lead to clenched hands or fingers contracted in unnatural positions.
+- Spastic cerebral palsy.
+Individuals with this type of CP often develop involuntary muscle contractions (spasticity).
+When spasticity affects the hands, it may lead to clenched hands or fingers contracted in unnatural positions.
+Depending on the localization of the brain damage that caused an individual to have spastic cerebral palsy, it can affect none, one, or both hands.

-- Dyskinetic cerebral palsy patients may experience fluctuations between high and low muscle tone.
-These patients may develop repetitive, twisting movements in their wrists.
+- Dyskinetic cerebral palsy.
+Individuals with this type of CP typically experience fluctuations between high and low muscle tone.
+As a result, they may demonstrate repetitive, twisting movements in their wrists.

-- Ataxic cerebral palsy patients often struggle with coordination and fine motor skills.
-When they try to reach for objects, they may experience involuntary shaking in the hands called intention tremors.
+- Ataxic cerebral palsy.
+Individuals with this type of CP often struggle with coordination and fine motor skills.
+Consequently, it may be difficult to perform movements that require precision.
+When they try to reach for objects, individuals with ataxic CP may experience involuntary shaking in their hands called intention tremors.

-- Mixed cerebral palsy patients usually experience symptoms of 2 or more types of cerebral palsy.
+- Mixed cerebral palsy.
+Individuals with this type of cerebral palsy usually experience symptoms of 2 or more types of cerebral palsy.

-Now that you understand how hand functions can be affected by cerebral palsy, below are management interventions that maximize movement.
+Now that you understand how hand functions can be affected by cerebral palsy, the following section will discuss the underlying mechanism that allows for hand functions to be improved.